CA-CODE-Works/playbook/docs/why.md

 ## ‘Committed to improving’

-The State of California facilitates this exponential ecosystem by establishing a precedent that empowers an open by default approach to government technology delivery.
+The State of California facilitates this exponential ecosystem by empowering  an open by default approach to government technology delivery.

-As stated in the [California open source policy](https://www.documents.dgs.ca.gov/sam/SamPrint/new/sam_master/sam_master_File/chap4900/4984.pdf), released in July 2018:
+As stated in the [California Open Source and Code Reuse policy](https://www.documents.dgs.ca.gov/sam/SamPrint/new/sam_master/sam_master_File/chap4900/4984.pdf), released in July 2018:

 "The California Department of Technology (CDT) is committed to improving the way Agencies/state entities acquire, build, and deliver information technology (IT) solutions, to better support cost efficiency, effectiveness, and the public’s experience with government programs … Enhanced reuse of custom-developed code across state government can have significant benefits for taxpayers, including decreasing duplicative costs for the same code and reducing vendor lock-in."